-The main differentiator between these two breeds is that the Ragdoll is a super independent cat while the Siamese breed requires a significant amount of your time and attention.
+The main difference between the Siamese and Ragdoll breeds is that the Ragdoll is a super independent cat while the Siamese breed requires a significant amount of your time and attention.
 In fact, they can even get depressed if left alone for too long.

 If you’re still stuck between which breed to buy, here is a complete guide to these two amazing and adorable cats to help you decide which one is right for you.